#PHDstory | Octavia Borecka

 What motivates you to get up in the morning?

 I personally like to achieve aims, whether they are small or big.
 I cannot carry on very well without an aim.
 For example, tonight I am going to cook ‘this and that’.
 It is a small aim of course, but I like to wake up and know I have something to do.
-The long term aim is obviously to finish my PhD and then get a job in the skincare research industry.
+The long term aim is obviously to finish my PhD and then get a job in a research industry.
 So, that’s it, having aims motivates me to get up in the morning.
 Not at all times (laughter), but the majority of the time.

 What would you tell your past and future self?